 Typically the cycle is depicted in 4 stages.

-The boom followed by the downturn, followed by the stabilisation phase which leads to an upturn which sets us up for the next property boom.
+The boom is followed by the downturn, which is followed by the stabilisation phase, which leads to an upturn, which in turn sets us up for the next property boom.

 I’ve drawn it as follows:

 I’m often asked how long between one property cycle and the next

 A “7 year property cycle” is often referred to by property market commentators, but it’s rarely seven years.

 In fact, average Australian capital city prices have had multiple cycles over the last 15 years with booms around 2003, 2007, 2010 and 2017 the one we’ve just experienced on the east coast of Australia.